 Japanese gardens are located in the heart of Monaco.
 They are free to enter and they are absolutely stunning.
 The actual gardens are not very big and you could probably walk around in about half an hour, but you could easily spend an entire day there.
 Relaxing on the bench, watching the world go by.

-For a €2 per person you can take short boat trip from one end of Marina to the other.
+For a €2 per person, you can take a short boat trip from one end of Marina to the other.